 While dropping eggs in hot water you should look to it so that they do not become deflated or lopsided.
 Lower the eggs using a slotted spoon or spider to gently lower the eggs into hot water.

 Let the water simmer gently rather than rolling in the water hitting the pot right away.
 You can cook eight boiled eggs in a 2-quart saucepan -more than that they might butt heads and crack open.

 3 Set a Timer

-When you set the eggs to boil having a kitchen timer is a must to avoid those dreaded green ring which might float at the top.
-You can set your timer on according to your requirements and a 10 minute timer for cooked through eggs will just make it right for a sumptuous spread for your breakfast.
+When you set the eggs to boil having a kitchen timer is a must to avoid those dreaded green rings that might float at the top.
+You can set your timer on according to your requirements and a 10-minute timer for cooked-through eggs will just make it right for a sumptuous spread for your breakfast.

 4 Use an Ice Bath

 The timer is of great use if you can use it precisely.
 After you are done with boiled eggs keep some ice water next to you and transfer them immediately to that bowl.
 The eggs must lie inside the cold water for 2-3 minutes until the water is cool enough and then take them out.

 5 Peel off eggs underwater while they are slightly warm

 The pesky shells can slip off easily and you can find the region where there lies an air pocket and you can start peeling the egg from that point.
 Cold water is always there to wash your eggs and then the shells will peel off easily.

 You can store eggs in a fridge in an air-tight container for a period extending to one week.